Hint mode is switched on Switch off

 Example

-Imagine an investor decides to purchase a CLN with the issuing entity being Company X. In this scenario, the investor is essentially taking on the credit risk associated with Company X. The terms of the CLN specify that if Company X defaults on its debt, the investor may experience a reduced return, or in the worst-case scenario, lose their entire investment.
+Imagine an investor decides to purchase a CLN with the issuing entity Y (issued by a bank), that wants to insure a possible default of company X. The terms of the CLN specify that if Company X defaults on its debt, the investor may experience a reduced return, or in the worst-case scenario, lose their entire investment.

 Conversely, if Company X does not default on its debt, the investor stands to receive the full return on the CLN.
 The return is contingent upon the credit performance of Company X, making the investor’s outcome directly tied to the creditworthiness and financial stability of the referenced entity.